sfehrman/frdp-containers-uma/README.md

 ```
 ## Authorization Server

 Log into the Authorization Server as the two test users.
-Open browser and access ... `http://as.example.com/8080/am`
+Open a web browser and access ... `http://as.example.com/8080/am`

 | User | Password | First name | Last name | UMA operations |
 | ---- | -------- | ---------- | --------- | -------------- |